mlberkeley/blog/_posts/2017-2-4-tutorial-3.markdown

 <center>
 <img src='{{ site.baseurl }}/assets/tutorials/3/slideshow.gif' width="400">
-<p>To do a feedforward step, we first multiply the output of a layer by the weight matrix, add the bias vector, and then apply the activation function</p></center>
+<p style="font-size: 16px;">To do a feedforward step, we first multiply the output of a layer by the weight matrix, add the bias vector, and then apply the activation function</p></center>

 ## Backpropagation